dlworhd/xlog/README.md

 -   `WARN`: For warnings that might indicate a problem.
 -   `ERROR`: For errors that have occurred.

-You can set the minimum log level using the `logxyz.Default()` function.
+You can set the minimum log level using the `logger.Default()` function.
 For example, if you set the level to `INFO`, `DEBUG` messages will not be printed.

 ## Log Format